-At St Matthew’s High Brooms CEP, we pride ourselves on excellent transition arrangements.
+At St Matthew’s, High Brooms, we pride ourselves on excellent transition arrangements.

-Every feeder Pre-School and Nursery is visited before the children start in September.
+Feeder Pre-Schools and Nurseries are visited before the children start in September.
 Meetings are held with Pre-School staff and teachers play along-side the children.
 Taster Sessions are held in July to give children the opportunity to meet their teacher and explore their new classroom.
 In September, children start school using a staggered entry system.
 This means children come in small groups over two weeks, allowing teachers and teaching assistants time to get to know and assess each child.
 It also helps the children settle and get to know the classroom routines.
 Youngest children start first in order for them to have more time to adjust to their new environment.

 We aim to visit each family in their home environment during the first few weeks of September.
 This is a very important part of our induction process.
 At this meeting, the Class Teacher and Teaching Assistant will talk to parents and carers informally, but also ensure all details about their child are recorded.
 Parents also have the opportunity to ask any questions and ensure any matters of confidential information are shared.
 This is also a positive experience for the child, as it allows them to be seen in their own environment and share their personal interests and experiences with members of staff.